MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ### Upgrading from Selenium 3

+To use WebDriver to automate Microsoft Edge, if you use Selenium, make sure you are using Selenium 4.
+Selenium 3 is no longer supported.

-The Microsoft Edge team recommends upgrading existing Selenium 3 tests to Selenium 4, because the Selenium project no longer maintains Selenium 3.
+You must upgrade existing Selenium 3 tests to Selenium 4.
 To learn more about upgrading to Selenium 4, see [Upgrade to Selenium 4](https://www.selenium.dev/documentation/webdriver/getting_started/upgrade_to_selenium_4/).

 If you're using [Selenium Tools for Microsoft Edge](https://github.com/microsoft/edge-selenium-tools) to add Microsoft Edge (Chromium) support to your Selenium 3 browser tests, update your tests as follows: